Ancient Theatre Plovdiv 2026: Tickets, Events & History

 What Is EX MACHINA?

 The EX MACHINA Festival is a modern cultural event that brings ancient Greek and Roman dramas back to the Plovdiv stage.
-Scheduled for early April 2025, it features performances based on the works of Euripides and Ovid.
-This festival highlights the theatre's enduring legacy as a living venue for world-class storytelling.
+Its 2025 edition ran in early April with performances drawing on works by writers such as Ovid, and it pairs Bulgarian, Greek, and Italian productions with youth theatre.
+It highlights the theatre's enduring legacy as a living venue for world-class storytelling, so check the local events calendar to see whether a 2026 edition or a similar one-off festival overlaps your visit.

 How much do tickets for the Ancient Theatre of Plovdiv cost?

-Standard entry tickets for the Ancient Theatre typically cost 7 BGN for adults and 2 BGN for students.
-Prices for specific performances or festivals like the Opera Open vary depending on the seating category.
-You can purchase daytime tickets directly at the entrance gate in the Old Town.
+For 2026, standard entry tickets for the Ancient Theatre are listed at 7 BGN / 3.58 EUR for adults and 3 BGN / 1.53 EUR for school children or students, with a 14 BGN / 7.16 EUR family ticket.
+Prices for specific performances or festivals like the Opera Open are separate and vary by seating category.
+You can buy daytime tickets directly at the entrance gate in the Old Town, but performance tickets should be booked ahead.

 Is the Ancient Theatre of Plovdiv still used for performances?